JJ-Styles/AdapterPattern/README.md

 # AdapterPattern
-A program that shows how the adapter pattern works
+A program that shows how the adapter pattern works <br/>
+This program was written in my second year at university